-Percentage of patients admitted and who received surgery within the recommended timeframe
+Percentage of patients admitted and who received surgery within the clinically recommended maximum waiting time

-Description of measure The proportion of patients admitted within the clinically recommended timeframe for each of the elective surgery urgency categories.
-Cohort description (numerator and denominator) Denominator: Number of patients admitted to hospital for their elective surgery within the clinically recommended timeframe, i.e. in 30 days or less for category A patients, 90 days or less for category B patients and 365 days or less for category C patients.
+Description of measure The proportion of patients admitted within the clinically recommended maximum waiting time for each of the elective surgery urgency categories.
+Cohort description (numerator Denominator: and denominator) Number of patients admitted to hospital for their elective surgery within the clinically recommended maximum waiting time, i.e. in 30 days or less for category A patients, 90 days or less for category B patients and 365 days or less for category C patients.
 Numerator: Total number of patients admitted for elective surgery in each urgency category.